Merrill Field: History

 The airfield remains in use today as the primary field for private wheel-equipped aircraft in the warmer months, and for ski-equipped aircraft in the winter.
 A section of the property used to be a municipal landfill.

 Facilities and aircraft

+Merrill Field is a towered airport, with the tower's normal hours of operation from 7 AM-10 PM.
+Aircraft are still permitted to operate at the airport outside of these hours by using the airport's common traffic advisory frequency (CTAF).
+During its hours of operation, Merrill Tower routinely provides an ATIS broadcast every hour.
+This is broadcast on the frequency 124.25 MHz.
+The weather information on this broadcast is obtained from the airfield's ASOS, which is accessible on 124.25 MHz outside of tower hours, or on the phone number (907) 271-5277.

 Merrill Field covers 436 acres (176 ha, 1.76 km2) and has three runways: